amtam0/lambda-tesseract-api/README.md

-# tesseract-lambda-layer
+*Note* : Docker must be installed

-## Fast setup to create tesseract and python layers
+### Fast setup to create tesseract and python layers

 clone the repo
 cd .../repo